HCL-TECH-SOFTWARE/digital-experience/docs/platform/kubernetes/architecture/helm_overview.md

 This topic provides administrators with a high-level overview and important pre-requisite guidance to prepare your container environments for later deployments of the HCL Digital Experience 9.5 Kubernetes and OpenShift deployment capabilities using Helm.

 Beginning with HCL Digital Experience 9.5 Container Update CF196, administrators can deploy HCL DX 9.5 CF196 and later images to [supported container platforms](../deployment/helm_deployment.md) using Helm Charts.
-Using a Helm Chart deployment provides administrators a larger degree of transparency in the deployment operations than the operator-based deployment also available using the [HCL DX dxctl process](../operator-based/dxtools_dxctl.md).
+Using a Helm Chart deployment provides administrators a larger degree of transparency in the deployment operations than the operator-based deployment also available using the HCL DX dxctl process *[see **Related information** section]*.

 ## Overview